slickplan/api-docs/endpoints/me.md

 last_login | string | Last login date in ISO 8601 format.
 signed_up | string | Signed up date in ISO 8601 format.
-account_uri | string | Account URI with trailing slash or empty if account has not been activated yet. user_plan | string | User plan, check the table below. user_type | string | User type, check the table below. is_active | boolean | `true` if account is active, `false` otherwise.
+account_uri | string | Account URI with trailing slash or empty if account has not been activated yet. user_plan | integer | User plan, check the table below. user_type | string | User type, check the table below. is_active | boolean | `true` if account is active, `false` otherwise.